MicrosoftDocs/well-architected/well-architected/operational-excellence/principles.md

 # Operational Excellence design principles

-At the core of the Operational Excellence pillar are DevOps practices that ensure workload quality through standardized workflows and team cohesion.
-This pillar defines operating procedures for development practices, observability, and release management.
+At the core of the Operational Excellence pillar are DevOps practices that **ensure workload quality through standardized workflows and team cohesion**.
+This pillar defines operating procedures for **development practices, observability, and release management**.
 The goal is to minimize process variance, chances of human error, and disruption to customers.
 To assess your operational health, start with these questions:

 - Do you execute operations with discipline?
 - Are customers using the workload with maximum predictability?
 - How do you learn from experience and collected data to drive continuous improvement?

 Workload operations can devolve into chaotic practices when there's no clear ownership or leadership.
 In this type of environment, teams often resort to methods that are executed with high effort and produce low outcomes, which leads to poor user experience.
 These approaches meet only short-term goals.
-Long-term benefits are realized through continuous evaluation and strategic investments.
+Long-term benefits are realized through **continuous evaluation and strategic investments**.

-The design principle approaches aren't checklist items.
-They provide guidelines for operational strategies that must be considered to address the underlying causes and not just treat symptoms.
+The design principles provide guidelines for operational strategies that must be considered to **address the underlying causes and not just treat symptoms**.
 Start with the recommended approaches, and then observe what works and what doesn't to identify areas of improvement.
-After you set your strategy, continue to drive action by using the Operational Excellence checklist.
+After you set your strategy, continue to drive action by using the [**Operational Excellence checklist**](./checklist.md).

 The operational requirements of a workload are as important as its business requirements.
 Efficient processes ensure the workload achieves business outcomes within the constraints of compliance, whether that compliance is organizational or external.
 The key is to find repeatability with consistency.

-The goals of the Operational Excellence pillar are to do the right thing, to do it the right way, and to solve the right problems as a team.
+The goals of the Operational Excellence pillar are **to do the right thing, to do it the right way, and to solve the right problems as a team**.

-If you meet these goals, workloads will run reliably and predictably even during times of change.
-Inability to fulfill operational requirements can lead to failed deployments, inconsistent user experience, and added costs that could have been avoided through proper planning and streamlined execution.
+If you meet these goals, workloads will run reliably and predictably even during times of change. **Inability to fulfill operational requirements can lead to failed deployments**, inconsistent user experience, and added costs that could have been avoided through proper planning and streamlined execution.

 ## Embrace DevOps culture

 |![Goal icon](../_images/goal.svg) Empower development and operations teams to continuously improve their system design and processes by working together with a mindset of collaboration, shared responsibility, and ownership.|
 |--|

 DevOps is a community of practice where diversity of perspective and skills drives toward one mission.
-Teams must foster a collaborative environment of shared knowledge instead of siloed learning.
+Teams must **foster a collaborative environment of shared knowledge** instead of siloed learning.
 Use shared functions to strive to overcome resource constraints.

 A good DevOps culture thrives on shared responsibility.
 Development and operations teams should align their goals and priorities with the expectations of their customers and keep business focus in mind.
 The development team should involve the operations team in the feedback loop so the improvements are driven upstream and other teams benefit equally.
 Conversely, operations teams are responsible for making the development team successful in their business outcomes by sharing resources and feedback that are relevant to the workload.

-At the same time, DevOps practices apply clear lines of ownership and accountability to each team.
+At the same time, DevOps practices **apply clear lines of ownership and accountability to each team**.
 Regardless of where the application runs, the workload team is responsible for that application.

 DevOps optimizes operational tasks so that they're effective but not burdensome.
 To reap the full benefit of DevOps, the culture should optimize processes through technology and have processes for people in the organization to promote transparent communication.